 Brown ground beef, drain & cool.
 Split all ingredients in half & place in bags.
 Freeze.
 Day of cook on high 3-4 hrs or low 6-8 hrs.
 We eat with cornbread, sour cream & cheese.

-Macaroni and Cheese (makes 2) adapted from my sister:
+Macaroni and Cheese (makes 2) adapted from

 3/4 lb (12oz) elbow macaroni